 All MCBB Ph.D. students who are in good standing in the MCBB Program are eligible for financial aid.
-Students admitted to the program with financial aid normally can expect continuing support for at least five years, provided that satisfactory progress toward the Ph.D. degree is made (progress is evaluated by the student's Thesis Advisory Committee and is based on an Annual Report - see page 13).
+Students admitted to the program with financial aid are guaranteed continuing support for at least five years, provided that satisfactory progress toward the Ph.D. degree is made (progress is evaluated by the student's Thesis Advisory Committee and is based on an Annual Report).
 This aid includes Teaching Fellowships provided by the participating departments, Fellowships provided by the Graduate School, Research Assistantships provided by the participating MCBB faculty, Traineeships provided through Training grants, and Fellowships from outside agencies awarded to students on an individual basis.
-The MCBB Program Committee (see section on Administration, page 1), in consultation with the participating departments, faculty, and training programs, coordinates allocation of financial aid until a Ph.D. student is associated with a Ph.D. research advisor.
+The MCBB Program Committee coordinates allocation of financial aid until a Ph.D. student is associated with a Ph.D. research advisor.
 Thereafter, the Ph.D. thesis advisor and his/her associated department has primary responsibility for providing financial aid.
-If all other options within the participating department and laboratory have been exhausted, the MCBB program director can be consulted regarding other possible financial options, although these are highly limited.
+If all other options within the participating department and laboratory have been exhausted, the MCBB Program Director can be consulted regarding other possible financial options, although these are highly limited.